PhenolLully/code-quiz/README.md

 ![GitHubScreenshot](./assets/images/GithubScreenshot.png)
 ![Step2Screenshot](./assets/images/Step2.png)

+## Credits
+Charles Puente-Matos one of the Tutoring teachers assisted me on part of this assignment!

 ## Your Task

 At some point in your journey to become a full-stack web developer, you’ll likely be asked to complete a coding assessment&mdash;perhaps as part of an interview process.
 A typical coding assessment includes both multiple-choice questions and interactive coding challenges.